Chapter 1 Python programming language

 • IDLE - the default code editor that installs together with the Python distribution.
 It includes a Python shell window (interactive interpreter), auto-completion, syntax highlighting, smart indentation and a basic integrated debugger.
 We do not recommend it for larger projects.

-• Sublime Text, Atom, Visual Studio Code - highly customizable code editors with rich features of an IDE.
+• Sublime Text, Visual Studio Code - highly customizable code editors with rich features of an IDE.
 They support installation of additional extensions and also provide intelligent code completion, linting for potential errors, debugging, unit testing and so on.
 These editors are becoming quite popular among Python and web developers.

 • PyCharm - an IDE for professional developers.
 There are two versions available: a free Community version and a paid Professional version which is free for students only.
 PyCharm provides all major features of a good IDE: code completion, code inspections, error-highlighting and fixes, debugging, version control system and code refactoring, etc..